apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### June 27th, 2016: Apache Jackrabbit Oak 1.5.4 released
+Jackrabbit Oak 1.5.4 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.5) page for more details.

 #### June 17th, 2016: Apache Jackrabbit Oak 1.2.16 released
 Jackrabbit Oak 1.2.16 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the